 One of Jim Capaldi's earliest bands was called Terry Webb and The Spiders who formed in 1962.
 They were well known around the Stratford-upon-Avon area.
 Jim played drums with them for about a year before he left and was replaced by a young John Bonham who years later found fame and fortune in Led Zeppelin.

 Dave Mason (born May 10, 1946 in Worcester) was already known locally as a member of The Jaguars, a group that included guitarist Michael Mann and drummer Roger Moss.
 The Jaguars, heavily influenced by groups such as The Shadows, played mostly instrumental numbers and had taken the initiative to finance the recording of their own limited edition single which they sold at their shows and by word-of-mouth.
 This "independent" method of recording and distribution is common today but at that time was quite revolutionary.

-Many thanks to Gordon Jackson for assistance in writing this biography.
+Many thanks to Gordon Jackson for assistance in writing this story of The Hellions.

 Sunbeam Records has done a great job in re-issuing Gordon Jackson's solo album - also adding five extra tracks not included on the original release.
 For an exclusive in-depth review of Gordon Jackson's Thinking Back CD, click HERE or visit the Sunbeam Records web site at at: www.sunbeamrecords.com